gear-foundation/gear-wiki/docs/examples/gnft-721.md

 ## Introduction

 At Gear, we want to provide an ecosystem for developers coming from various backgrounds.
 We have to note that Gear offers far more advanced features and technological developments compared to platforms that popular standards like ERC-20 or ERC-721 were designed for.
 However, it would be inefficient to ignore such widely used interfaces in favor of arbitrary, but modern implementations.
-Therefore, Gear provides support for Non-Fungible Tokens (GNFT) based on Gear's vision.
+Therefore, Gear provides support for Non-Fungible Tokens (gNFT) based on Gear's vision.

-In this article, we will cover usage of Gear's GNFT interface in composition with an example NFT implementation.
+In this article, we will cover usage of Gear's gNFT interface in composition with an example NFT implementation.

 ## What is ERC-721?